TJ Fisher

-TJ Fisher is a Southern author, documentarist and social critic who lives in New Orleans, Louisiana and Palm Beach, Florida.
+TJ Fisher is an American Southern author, documentarist and social critic.
+She resides in New Orleans, Louisiana; and Palm Beach, Florida.

 Career

-Prior to being an author, Fisher had taken jobs as a journalist, gossip columnist, documentary filmmaker and ad agency/PR executive.
+Prior to being an author, Fisher worked as a journalist, gossip columnist, documentary filmmaker and advertising agency/public relations executive.
+As an author and poet, Fisher's works have focused on New Orleans and the historic French Quarter (Vieux Carré).

-Post-Katrina

-After Hurricane Katrina, in late 2005 Fisher authored the narrative work Orléans Embrace, for which she received praise for her prose.
-Orléans Embrace is a three-part compendium: the first and third parts are by Fisher, and the middle part is the companion book, The Secret Gardens of the Vieux Carré by Roy F. Guste, Jr. with photography by Louis Sahuc.
-She was not paid for her work on the (post-Katrina) French Quarter fundraising book, a crusade for New Orleans.
+After Hurricane Katrina, in late 2005 Fisher authored the narrative Orléans Embrace, for which she received praise for her prose.
+Orléans Embrace is a three-part compendium: the first and third parts are by Fisher, and the middle part is the companion book The Secret Gardens of the Vieux Carré by Roy F. Guste, Jr. with photography by Louis Sahuc.
+She was not paid for her work on the (post-Katrina) French Quarter fundraising book A Crusade for New Orleans.

 Fisher received awards for Best New Voice Nonfiction and The Bill Fisher Award for Best First Book Nonfiction for Orléans Embrace with The Secret Gardens of the Vieux Carré at the PMA Publishers Marketing Association Benjamin Franklin Awards in 2007.
 At the Independent Publisher Book Awards it received a gold medal in the Home & Garden category.
 The title also won the Best Books 2007 Awards in the Home: General category.

-Recent works

-Fisher's works center on New Orleans and the historic French Quarter (Vieux Carré).
 She was nominated for a Southern Independent Booksellers Alliance SIBA Book Award for her poetry in Hearsay from Heaven and Hades: New Orleans Secrets of Sinners and Saints.
 The title won the Best Books 2009 Awards Poetry: General category.

 Beyond personal experience, her first post-Katrina work "imprinted a style reminiscent of Lafcadio Hearn".
-Gris Gris Rouge, a paper in Louisiana, wrote that Fisher's narratives celebrate and capture the elusive quality of New Orleans.
+Gris Gris Rouge, a periodical in Louisiana, wrote that Fisher's narratives celebrate and capture the elusive quality of New Orleans.